Nickm1128/psann/docs/examples/README.md

 ## Diagnostics

 - **WaveResNet diagnostics (docs/wave_resnet.md)** — covers Jacobian/NTK utilities, participation ratio, and mutual information probes for backbone analysis.
+- All examples assume float32 NumPy arrays.
+If you plan to train on GPU, pass `device="cuda"` to the estimator before calling `fit` so the training loop (and HISSO, when enabled) stay on-device.

 ## Retired content